Tasmania is a land of tribal tastes.

 One of a kind

 Tasmanian distillers are leaders, not followers.
-They’re innovative and original, creators of smooth sheep’s whey vodka, gins enriched with sloe berries or lavender, a sassafras spirit, vodka made from Tassie taties, and Australia’s first rye distillery (and the only one in the world powered by biofuel).
+They’re innovative and original, creators of smooth sheep’s whey vodka, gins enriched with sloe berries or lavender, a sassafras spirit, vodka made from Tassie potatoes, and Australia’s first rye distillery (and the only one in the world powered by biofuel).

 Spend a day with distillers crafting spirits.
 Learn the art of gin making from the masters, mixing native and exotic botanicals with spring water to create your own G&T.